Suprxtim/argo/VERCEL_DEPLOYMENT.md

 2. **Build Failures**:
    - Make sure all dependencies are in package.json
    - Check that the build command is `npm run build`
+   - Ensure package.json scripts don't use `npx` prefix which can cause permission issues

 3. **Routing Issues**:
    - The vercel.json file includes routing rules to handle client-side routing